Latios96/crayg/docs/implementation_diary.md

 Almost every scene rendered faster after this small change.
 The speed improvement was most dominant in the DailyDweeb scene, which rendered in one case in only 36% of the baseline time.
-The DailyDweeb scene was rendered using the RealisticCamera and a Canon 70-200mm lens with 34 elements.
+The DailyDweeb scene was rendered using the RealisticCamera and a Canon 70-200mm lens with 34 surfaces.
-When tracing the ray through the elements of the lens, at each intersection it's checked if the ray escaped the lens.
+When tracing the ray through the surfaces of the lens, at each intersection it's checked if the ray escaped the lens.
 This involves a length calculation, so the scene benefited heavily from this performance improvement.

 ### Graphs